ny64/vim-setup/README.md

 *No external plugins!!
 SuPEr liGHtwEiGhT!1!*<br>
 Download your new *VIM* configuration now and start hacking like the pros.

+## Installation
+You literally just move everything in here into your home directory.
+Especially the README.md.

 ## Bindings
 | Binding | Function |
 |---------|----------|